 I am a DPhil student at the Mathematical Institute of the University of Oxford, supervised by Alex Scott.
 Previously, I completed the MSc in Mathematics and Foundations of Computer Science here at Oxford, and before that I was an undergraduate student at the Technical University of Munich.

-My main research interests are in combinatorics, particularly Ramsey theory, extremal combinatorics, and probabilistic combinatorics.
-I also enjoy algorithmic aspects of theoretical computer science.
+My main research interests are in combinatorics, particularly extremal combinatorics, Ramsey theory, graph theory, and probabilistic methods applied to these areas.
+I also enjoy the interactions between combinatorics and other disciplines such as theoretical computer science.

 The free semigroup $\mathcal{F}$ over a finite alphabet $\mathcal{A}$ is the set of all finite words with letters from $\mathcal{A}$ equipped with the operation of concatenation.
 A subset $S$ of $\mathcal{F}$ is $k$-product-free if no element of $S$ can be obtained by concatenating $k$ words from $S$, and strongly $k$-product-free if no element of $S$ is a (non-trivial) concatenation of at most $k$ words from $S$.